Scottish Branches Meeting

 The briefing cannot mandate branches who may have different policies, however it may assist delegates in taking an overview of Conference.

-UNISON Scotland and Scottish branches have submitted 14 motions and amendments which is slightly up from last year.
-Edinburgh, for probably the first time, has submitted no motions at all which suggests they are quite happy with the way things are thank you very much.
+UNISON Scotland and Scottish branches have submitted 16 motions and amendments which is two up on last year.
+Edinburgh, for the second time, has submitted no motions at all which suggests they are quite happy with the way things are thank you very much.

-The experience of recent years is that conference will manage to discuss 30 to 35 or so of these motions, many of which will end up in composites agreed by the bodies submitting the original motions.
+The experience of recent years is that conference will manage to discuss 30 to 35 or so of these motions.

 Therefore if your favourite is not discussed below, it is unlikely to be debated first time around and the only alternative will be in the re-prioritisation exercise.
 This will take place on Wednesday evening/ Thursday morning, for Friday afternoon’s agenda.